“Nothing in this world lasts without protection.”

 This system of cruelty allows its perpetrators to take no responsibility for themselves nor their actions.
 If a child feels sad or shame for being derided that’s the child’s fault for being ‘overly sensitive’.
 Terry’s mother was fond of telling him that she was not yelling at him just “telling him things he did not want to hear”.
 The narcissist is intent on shifting all accountability for her bad behavior onto a vulnerable target.
 Her enabler partner colludes with her along these lines and they perpetuate the lie of “evil” together.

 In plying the lie that the narcissist’s target is to blame for all the family problems, both parents show no empathy to the targeted child.
 This child is faced with the chilling knowledge that he is getting hurt by people who either do not care about his pain or are want to see him suffer.
+This dynamic is covered in depth in my online course on freeing yourself from narcissistic abuse.

 The Enabler’s own psychology: A sheep looking for a shepherd